robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

 Let's now price a **European** style **put** option on a stock that **does not pay** dividends.

-A European put option gives the purcahser the right to sell a fixed number of shares at a fixed price on a fixed dated.
+A European put option gives the purchaser the right to sell a fixed number of shares at a fixed price on a fixed dated.

 To find the price of a put option, we need to use an idea call **put-call parity.**

 Imagine you purchased a call option and sold a put option at the same strike.
 If the stock is above the strike at expiration, you would exercise the call option buying the shares at the strike.
 If the stock is below the strike, the purchaser will exercise resulting in you buying the shares at the strike.
 This portfolio of a long call option and a short put option is equivalent to a single forward contract at the same strike and expiry (assuming no arbitrage).

-This means that the value of the call minus the value of the put must equal the present value of the forward price of the underlying minus the exercise price:
+This means that the value of the call minus the value of the put must equal the present value of the forward price of the stock minus the exercise price:
 $$
 C - P = \frac{Se^{rt} - E}{e^{rt}} = S - Ee^{-rt}
 $$